-There’s no hard and fast rule for how long you should study for the MCAT; at the end of the day, you’re the test-taker.
-However, considering the amount of study material you need to get through, most students need 3 to 6 months to be confidently prepared.
+Is 3 months enough time to study for the MCAT?
+There’s no hard and fast rule for how long you should study for the MCAT.
+Considering the amount of study material to get through, most students need between 3 and 6 months to get prepared.

-In addition to giving yourself a few months to study, you’ll also have to dedicate enough daily study time to prepare so that you are consistently in ‘study mode.’
-This helps you to stay motivated and on track while keeping the content fresh in your mind.
+In addition to giving yourself a few months to study, you’ll also need to dedicate enough daily study time to prepare so that you are consistently in ‘study mode.’
+This will help you stay motivated and on track while keeping the content fresh in your mind.

-It is normal for those studying part-time to study 2 to 3 hours a day, 6 days a week, for 5 to 6 months.
-Meanwhile, those studying full-time can expect to study up to 6 to 8 hours a day, 6 days a week, for 2 to 3 months, So either way, buckle down!
+How many hours a day do you study for the MCAT?
+How many hours a day that you study for the MCAT will depend on what you feel is best for your learning preferences.
+Those who are working or going to school may prefer to study 2 to 3 hours a day, 6 days a week, for 5 to 6 months.
+Those planning to study full-time, on the other hand, may end up studying 6 to 8 hours a day, 6 days a week, for 2 to 3 months.

-It is absolutely essential for test-takers to spend some time creating an MCAT study schedule.
-The schedule will give you a broad overview of what you’ll need to study while helping you divide your work into manageable blocks of time and content.
-A study schedule is not just about managing your time, but also about ensuring that you are not overwhelmed by your workload.
-Giving yourself a set amount of time each day to study will make the process of preparation less stressful.
+A study schedule is not just about managing your time, but also about ensuring you are not overwhelmed by your workload.
+If you give yourself a set amount of time each day to study, the process of preparation will be less stressful.

-MedSchoolCoach has the most realistic MCAT practice exam in the industry, complete with detailed analytics upon conclusion – so that you can determine where you need to study more.
+MedSchoolCoach has the most realistic MCAT practice exam in the industry, complete with detailed analytics showing where you need to study most.

-The diagnostic score from an MCAT practice exam is a great way to identify when you might be ready for the real exam.
-Many students don’t think that waym so if you do, it could give you a leg up!
+The diagnostic score from an MCAT practice exam is also a great way to identify when you might be ready for the real exam.

-When choosing a test date, remember to consider how much time you need for preparation in relation to all your other commitments.
-Whether you are working part-time, volunteering, preparing other aspects of your application or involved in family responsibilities, you should be realistic about how much time you need compared to how much time you have.
+When choosing a test date, consider how much time you need for test prep in relation to all your other commitments.
+Whether you are working part-time, volunteering, preparing other aspects of your application or involved in family responsibilities, you should be realistic about how much time you need vs. how much time you have.

 While there are many strategies for building a solid study schedule, dividing your study content into manageable blocks for each day is generally a good place to start.

-No matter what learning style you have, studying for the MCAT will involve plenty of reading, practice tests, reviewing your answers and filling in learning gaps.
-If you have asked for the help of a tutor, your preparation will also involve dedicated study sessions with them.
+No matter what learning style you have, studying for the MCAT will involve plenty of practice passages, practice tests, review, and filling in learning gaps.
+If you have a tutor, your preparation will also involve dedicated study sessions with them.
 It is important to make room for all of these phases in your study schedule.

 Divide your study schedule into larger blocks (weeks or months, as opposed to days) that are dedicated to each of these phases.
-For instance, if you have created a six-month schedule, the first two months may be dedicated to reviewing content learned from your undergraduate (or college) content, with minimal practice.
+For instance, if you created a six-month schedule, the first two months may be dedicated to reviewing content learned from your undergraduate courses, with minimal practice.

 The next two months may be spent using non-AAMC practice questions and reviewing how you’re progressing, as well as spending significant time with an MCAT tutor.
-A tutor can help with crafting a study schedule to take some of the stress away from having to plan everything on your own.
+A tutor can help teach you content, plan your studying, and improve your test-taking ability, which will definitely reduce some of the stress of having to do everything on your own.

-The last portion of your schedule should be dedicated to taking AAMC practice questions and full-length exams and reviewing your performance.
+Finally, the last portion of your schedule should be dedicated to doing AAMC practice passages and full-length exams to improve your test-taking performance.

-Remember to give yourself plenty of time to repeat the steps and processes.
-Even after you have covered all the study material you had hoped to, you should make room to go over any content areas that are still weak.
+Remember to give yourself plenty of self-study time to repeat the steps and processes.
+Even after you have covered all the study material you had hoped to, you should make room to go over any content areas that are weaker.
 Think of it as a ‘refresher’ course for yourself.